 - Data collection and benchmarking.
 The team collected and compiled energy use data and information on current building systems to understand baseline conditions for each school district.
-The analysis included benchmarking current energy use and CO2 emissions across buildings. - Building decarbonization planning.
+The analysis included benchmarking current energy use and CO2 emissions across buildings.
+The team also added all school energy data into ENERGY STAR Portfolio Manager to enable ongoing benchmarking. - Building decarbonization planning.
 An analysis of current building systems and research to identify pathways to reduce carbon emissions across the school districts' building portfolio.
 This includes energy efficiency, demand management, and electrification.
-The team also conducted an energy walkthrough assessment at one school building to develop a more detailed case study of the process and potential timeline for decarbonization. - Renewable energy analysis.
+The team also conducted an energy walkthrough assessment at one school building to develop a more detailed example of the process and potential timeline for decarbonization. - Renewable energy analysis.
 The team analyzed potential renewable energy installation opportunities for a select number of schools and researched potential opportunities for off-site renewable energy for the district. - Fleet case study research.
-The team identified other school districts in the Midwest that have purchased electric school buses and discussed their experience with performance and charging to provide background information for the districts. - Ongoing data tracking and reporting exploration.
-The team evaluated opportunities for ways to better track the impact year over year and how to report on progress to school leadership and external stakeholders. - Fact sheet development.
+MGSD does not own its school buses, so the focus was to provide examples of how other school districts have worked with contractors to adopt low-carbon fleet alternatives. - Ongoing data tracking and reporting exploration.
+The team evaluated tools and ways for the district to evaluate progress towards energy goals, and impact from future upgrades.
+The team also researched best practices for reporting progress to school leadership and external stakeholders.

+- Fact sheet development.
 The school districts collaborated on creating fact sheets that describe some of the best practices they use in their schools.
 The goal is to share the fact sheets with other school districts across Wisconsin to share lessons learned. - Identification of funding sources for implementation.
 The process also includes identification of funding opportunities for the school districts to implement recommended actions in the plan.
 These included rebates and federal grant and financing opportunities.

-This document serves as the decarbonization roadmap for MCPASD's buildings.
+This document serves as the decarbonization roadmap for MGSD's buildings.
 It provides high-level direction and recommended actions across the entire building portfolio.
 Additional engineering, design, and final pricing of all recommendations will be required prior to implementation.

-Figure 4 provides an overview of the decarbonization framework that guided the development of this plan for MCPASD.
+Figure 4 provides an overview of the decarbonization framework that guided the development of this plan for MGSD.
 The framework includes a series of steps: benchmark energy data and continuous improvement, capital planning and goal setting, install projects, and evaluate and report.